benlarsendk/PS03/README.md

 3.2.0

 **CHANGELOG**
+3.2.1
+- Major boost on performance - now executes in about a second (CPU-depended of course.)
+- Fixed usagepercentage

 3.2.0
 - Merged all solutions in to a single solution and added commandline parameters
+- Tweaks on performance

 3.1.0
 - PS03 can now handle Firefox user profiles.
 Tested on Firefox version 43.0.1.